serlo/frontend-e2e-tests/README.md

 npm run test -- --grep "Quickbar"
 ```

 The tests are written in `/tests`, the file names are setting the order of execution.
-The browser session is stored between tests.
-The files are `.ts`, which allows editors to pick up type definitions - but are not actually transpiled.
+The browser session is stored between tests, TypeScript is supported.